 Vitamin D and rheumatoid arthritis

-A review of 9 research studies of autoimmune diseases, including rheumatoid arthritis, showed that vitamin D supplementation reduces disease activity and reduced rheumatoid arthritis recurrence as well.
+A review of 9 research studies of autoimmune diseases, including rheumatoid arthritis, showed that vitamin D supplementation reduces disease activity and reduces rheumatoid arthritis recurrence as well.

 Vitamin D myths